 - If you are a school student, you must maintain adequate schooling arrangements.
 If you are accompanied by a dependent that has school age, he/she must meet school arrangement requirement.

 - Students under 18 years of age must maintain welfare arrangements:

 - If you are younger than 18 years of age, you must ensure that you maintain appropriate welfare arrangements of accommodation and support while you are in Australia.
 You must not change your arrangements without written approval of your education provider.

 - You must keep your education provider informed about the following things such as:

-- if you change education provider within 7 days of receiving the electronic confirmation of enrolment certificate or evidence of enrolment
+- If you change education provider within 7 days of receiving the electronic confirmation of enrollment certificate or evidence of enrollment

 - Not involved in any Violent or Disruptive activities:

 - As a student in Australia you must maintain character and ensure that you must not be involved in violent or disruptive activates to or in violence threaten harm to, the Australian community.

 - While you remain in Australia you are not entitled to be granted a further substantive visa under the following categories: